Azure-Samples/ms-identity-python-on-behalf-of/README.md

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

-1. In the 'FlaskAPI' sub-folder, open the `FlaskAPI\development.env` file.
+1. In the 'FlaskAPI' sub-folder, open the `FlaskAPI\production.env` file and make a copy in the same directory called `development.env`.
+In this new file:
 2. Find the key `CLIENT_ID` and replace the existing value with the application ID (clientId) of `Python Flask Web API` app copied from the Azure portal.
 3. Find the key `CLIENT_SECRET` and replace the existing value with the key you saved during the creation of `Python Flask Web API` copied from the Azure portal.
 4. Find the key `AUTHORITY` and replace the `ReplaceWithTenantID` portion with the tenant ID value that you obtained from the portal.